-Greater Farallones National Marine Sanctuary (GFNMS) accepts permit applications for Research, Education and Salvage.
+Greater Farallones National Marine Sanctuary (GFNMS) accepts permits for Research, Education, Salvage/Recovery Operations and Management purposes.

 Proposed Changes in GFNMS and Cordell Bank National Marine Sanctuary (CBNMS) Regulations for Certain U.S. Coast Guard Discharges

 The public comment period closed on Jan 16, 2018 on a proposed rule and an associated draft environmental assessment that considers allowing the U.S. Coast Guard (USCG) to carry out otherwise prohibited vessel sewage, graywater and training-related discharges, seaward of approximately 3 nautical miles from shore, within the areas added to Greater Farallones and Cordell Bank national marine sanctuaries' boundaries when they expanded in 2015.
 NOAA is proposing exceptions to the discharge prohibitions in order to address USCG concerns that the expansion of GFNMS and CBNMS, with the resulting larger sizes of the sanctuaries and extension of the discharge prohibitions to the expanded portions of the sanctuaries, would make it difficult for the USCG to both fulfill its missions and comply with the discharge prohibitions in the expansion areas.
 Read the Superintendents' statement and the Section 106 Review on this proposed action.